 Person.
-"Person" means a natural person, company, corporation, unincorporated association, partnership, limited liability company, limited liability partnership, professional corporation, agency of government or any other entity.
+"Person" means a natural person, company, corporation, unincorporated association, partnership, limited liability company, limited liability partnership, professional corporation, agency of government round any other entity.

 Practitioner.
-"Practitioner" means a licensee of this state authorized to practice medicine, osteopathy, surgery, psychology, chiropractic, pharmacology, or other healing or treatment professions or arts as may be authorized or licensed by this state or the licensed practitioner of any non-medical treatment rendered in accordance with any other recognized method of healing; any other licensee of the state or Person required to be licensed in the state whose services are compensated either in whole or in part, directly or indirectly, by insurance proceeds, including but not limited to automotive repair shops, building contractors and insurance adjusters, or a licensee similarly licensed in other states or nations.
+"Practitioner" means a licensee of this state authorized to practice medicine, osteopathy, and surgery, psychology, chiropractic, pharmacology, or other healing or treatment professions or arts as may be authorized or licensed by this state or the licensed practitioner of any non-medical treatment rendered in accordance with any other recognized religious method of healing; or law or any other licensee of the state or Person required to be licensed in the state whose services are compensated either in whole or in part, directly or indirectly, by insurance proceeds, including but not limited to automotive repair shops, building contractors and insurance adjusters, or a licensee similarly licensed in other states orand nations.